openjdk/jdk/src/java.base/share/man/keytool.md

 Most commands that operate on a keystore require the store password.
 Some commands require a private/secret key password.
-Passwords can be specified on the command line in the `-storepass` and `-keypass` options.
+Passwords can be specified on the command line via options such as `-storepass` and `-keypass`.
 However, a password shouldn't be specified on a command line or in a script unless it is for testing, or you are on a secure system.
+As a safer alternative, use `-storepass:file` or `-storepass:env` to supply the password from a file or an environment variable.

 When you don't specify a required password option on a command line, you are prompted for it.
+Password input is typically hidden, unless the `keytool` output is redirected to a file or pipe, in which case the input may be echoed.

 ## Certificate Conformance Warning